docknetwork/api-docs/source/index.html.md

 ```

 Creates and issues a JSON-LD Verifiable Credential that conforms to the [W3C VCDM specification](https://www.w3.org/TR/vc-data-model/).
 The `type` values and subject properties must be represented by a schema URI in the `context` property.
+If you do not specify a `context` property, the API will automatically generate an embedded JSON-LD context based on the properties within your credential.

 <aside class="notice">
-The <code>https://www.w3.org/2018/credentials/v1</code> context URI is always required and will be supplied by default if you don't specify your own <code>context</code> values.
+The <code>https://www.w3.org/2018/credentials/v1</code> context URI is always required and will be supplied by default at all times
 </aside>

 To sign a credential, an `issuer` must be supplied as either a fully qualified DID string or an object with at least an `id` property which is a fully qualified DID. (e.g: `did:dock:xyz`)